 In what could be called a week of hoax calls that managed to ground 60 airlines and cost crores of rupees to the airline industry and security agencies, the Indira Gandhi International (IGI) Airport in New Delhi witnessed a flurry of activity in the past week.

 The IGI Airport received 20 to 24 hoax calls over the past one year, an airport official told International Business Times, India.
 The range, he explained, indicate a discrepance between the calls received directly by the airport authority and the ones routed through hotels and other establishments inside the airport premises.

 Airlines, meanwhile, have thrown up a wider range of numbers, from five such calls to one airline to as many as 44 to another, over the past week.
-The official, however, explained that the numbers the carriers may not necessarily pertain to the hoax call count, and could also refer to the number flights grounded.
-"There have been reports of the grounding of 60 flights over the period of a week.
-Every instance of call could have prompted a search action on a number of flights," he said.
+The official, however, explained that the numbers the carriers gave may not necessarily pertain to the hoax call count, and could also refer to the number flights grounded.
+He added that there have been reports of the grounding of 60 flights over the period of a week.
+Every instance of call could have prompted a search action on a number of flights, he said.

 On different days of the past week, Air India, IndiGo and Jet Airways had 44, 11 and five of their aircraft, respectively, combed for threats.

 Estimating the cost involved for each airline, the Times of India reported March 30 every hoax call to an airport cause a loss of Rs 2 crore to each airline.
 An airline spokesperson told ToI a terror alert call would cost an airline Rs 1.5 crore to Rs 2 crore on an average â€” with expenditure being made on food, accommodation and alternate flight arrangements, in the least.